Does Metformin Work as an Anti-Aging Drug?

 Some longevity scientists like David Sinclair already take metformin to slow aging.

-As an expert in longevity, Dr. David Sinclair—a researcher at Harvard University and board member of InsideTracker—takes metformin to extend his lifespan.
+As an expert in longevity, Dr. David Sinclair—a longevity researcher and a board member of InsideTracker—takes metformin to extend his lifespan.

 Dr. Sinclair takes metformin in the evening as insulin sensitivity decreases throughout the day.
 And Dr. Sinclair alternates days of taking metformin and exercising.
 [15]